Skip to content Skip to footer

 In applying the theory to the news subscription context, we must understand what outcomes people anticipate from subscribing and whether they believe that these outcomes are likely.

 That makes sense.
 So how do you find out what people are trying to achieve by subscribing?
-This requires qualitative analysis, meaning that tools like Google won't help you.
+This requires qualitative analysis, meaning that tools like Google Analytics won't help you.

 Jobs To Be Done

-Understanding what outcomes people anticipate from subscribing and what they are hoping to achieve is usually addressed by using a framework such as To Be Done.
+Understanding what outcomes people anticipate from subscribing and what they are hoping to achieve is usually addressed by using a framework such as Jobs To Be Done.

 When using the framework you are trying to find and understand the user's “underlying need” and the context in which the user is trying to get his or her jobs done.